filecoin-project/lotus/README.md

 The following sections describe how to use the lotus CLI.
 All these commands should be run from within the directory containing lotus source files.
 Alternately you can run lotus nodes and miners using the [Pond GUI](#pond).

+### Genesis & Bootstrap

+The current lotus build will automatically join the lotus Devnet using the genesis and bootstrap files in the `build/` directory.
+No configuration is needed.

 ### Start Daemon

 From within the lotus source directory: